GoncaloMatias1/ES_Project2/README.md

 ### Logical Architeture

-* Our app's logical architecture consists of layers for user interface, app management logic, external services, and databases access.
+* Our app's logical architecture consists of layers for user interface, app management logic, external services, and database access.
 The user interface layer handles user interactions, while the app management logic provides core functionalities like ranking, post, user, and activity management.
 External services enhance our app's capabilities.

 ![Logical Architeture](images/imageAL.png)

-### Physical Architeture
+### Physical Architecture

 * Our system's physical architecture comprises three main components: the Smartphone, the AppServer, and the GoogleServer.
 The smartphone hosts the Flutter app with a local SQL database for offline data storage.
 The AppServer hosts the application logic and database using Dart language and a NoSQL database, while the GoogleServer provides GPS Services API for location-related functionalities.
 This architecture enables efficient communication between the user's device, the application server, and external services for a seamless user experience.